letsdiscodev/docs.letsdisco.dev/docs/get-started/set-up-your-server.md

 ## Step Two: Add the Github app

 Once disco is installed, it will need to be connected to Github.

-Run
+Run:

 ```bash
 disco github:apps:add
 ```